milvus-io/milvus-sdk-cpp/DEVELOPMENT.md

   generally we called integration testing.
 - Test code under `test/st` the code need to be run with a real Milvus server, generally we called that acceptance testing.

+## Run code coverage
+Milvus C++ SDK using **lcov** tool to generate code coverage report.
+You could run `make coverage`, this command will:
+- run all unittest cases
+- generage code coverage report by lcov tool

+After the command finished, a folder named "code_coverage" is created under the project.
+To review code coverage report, you could open the **code_coverage/index.html** by web browser.